notpike/The-Fonz/README.md

 -=UPDATE V0.8=-

 *Added Electronic Warfare Mode

+*Tatical Jamming inbetween transsmissions

-*Jams unwanted signals while you still have full control over the juke box
+*Stops unwanted signals from reaching the target while you still have full control over the juke box

 -=UPDATE V0.7=-

 *Can be imported threw the iPython interface with RfCat.

 *>>import The_Fonz as f

 *>>f.MainMenu()

 -=UPDATE V0.6=-

 *Cleaned up my code

 *Grouped the commands togeather for the Brute Force atack, %50 faster but not tested.

 *Plans: Add RTL-SDR and HackRF suport, Figure out Long TX's.

 -=UPDATE V0.5=-

 *Removed redundant re-transmission in the Brute Force feature, ~20sec faster now.

 *Prints the TX codes during a Brute Force.

 -=UPDATE V0.4=-

 *Added Brute Force feture!
 You now can try every PIN posability for 1 command.
 Enter in 999 for the PIN and you'll be able to brute force a command.

 *Improved menu, no longer bugs out when you enter the wrong choice.

 -=UPDATE V0.3=-

 *Added TX feture!
 You now have a 'hopfully' working remote!
-(Not Tested Yet, Only compaired to the origional remote) *Improved PIN discovery so it only returns 1 answer
+(Not Tested Yet, Only compaired to the origional remote)

+*Improved PIN discovery so it only returns 1 answer

-The Fonz, a friendly passive scanner and transmiter for the TouchTunes Jukebox (Gen 2 and above) wireless remote.
+The Fonz, an "easyer" to use passive scanner and transmiter for the TouchTunes Jukebox (Gen 2 and above) wireless remote.
 TouchTunes remotes TX at 433.92Mhz, uses ASK/OOK, and uses a pin (000-255) for "security".
 This script was meant to be used with RfCat and the Yard Stick One.

 -=Quick Start Guide=-

+0.) ~$ pip install

 1.) ~$ git clone https://github.com/notpike/The-Fonz.git